charles-so/Access-to-SharePoint-CRM-Migration/Sprint 1 Deliverables.md

 ## Requirements of Deliverable 3
 * Create a risk register.
 * Discussion about possible risks to the project and how the team will avoid or mitigate those risks.

-## How to Create a Risk Register
-* A risk register is a risk management tool that's used to identify potential risks that could affect the execution of a project plan.
-* What is included in a risk register:
-    * Risk Identification ID
-    * Risk Description
-    * Risk breakdown structure
-    * Risk categories
-    * Risk analysis
-    * Risk probability
-    * Risk priority
-    * Risk response
-    * Risk ownership

 ## Risk Register: